Depreciation Tracking Key Benefit of Asset Tracking Software

-Tracking and managing assets inventory is no easy job – and yet, it’s a pressing one for many reasons.
-Whether you’re a business owner, or you’re an employee simply charged with the responsible management of your company’s assets inventory, the goal is the same.
+Tracking and managing assets is no easy job – and yet, it’s a pressing one for many reasons.
+Whether you’re a business owner, or you’re an employee simply charged with the responsible management of your company’s assets, the goal is the same.
 Your job is to minimize waste and protect the bottom line.
 Every dollar matters.

 The Benefits You Haven't Considered

-When you think of assets inventory management, your first thought is probably tracking your assets – knowing where they are at any given time.
-While that’s one of the primary roles of assets inventory management, it’s by no means the only one.
+When you think of asset management, your first thought is probably tracking your assets – knowing where they are at any given time.
+While that’s one of the primary roles of asset management, it’s by no means the only one.
 Keeping up with preventive maintenance, updates and other service maximizes the lifespan of your equipment.
 Knowing the current age of an asset, its present condition and maintenance history is important, as well.
 An asset’s warranty, lease/purchase information and insurance policy all must be easy for you to access.
-Accurate, real-time assets inventory management allows to you to keep items in good working order.
+Accurate, real-time asset management allows to you to keep items in good working order.
 It enables you to order new assets without guesswork, to avoid asset loss and curb theft.

 Depreciation: a Difficult Task

 Here’s another benefit of asset management you may not have considered: depreciation calculation.
 Fixed assets lose value with each passing year, even as they continue to help generate income for a company.
 Without a formal tracking system, calculating depreciation on your fixed assets may involve estimation and, ultimately, errors and penalties.
 Our tax laws change from time to time, which only complicates this task.
 While some businesses outsource this job to a trusted accountant, others keep it in house.
 In either scenario, an asset tracking platform helps ensure accuracy and compliance with tax laws.